-If you think a photography class with assignments is for high school students, you’d be wrong.
+If you think a photography course with assignments is for high school students, you’d be wrong.
 I think assignments are the best way to learn photography.
 Because they let you practice each concept before moving on.

 It’s one thing to learn something conceptually and another to be able to use it in practice and see in real life how it trades off with other settings.